 The historic Beaux-Arts building at 88 Madison Avenue in New York City hasn't exactly had nine lives, but we count — at the very least — three significant ones.
 Built in 1904, it operated as the moderately priced Hotel Seville for nearly 85 years.
 Harpo Marx, rumor has it, worked here as a bellhop, and rooms with shared bathrooms went for $1.50 per night.
 In the late 1980s, it was renovated and transformed into the Carlton Hotel; a decade later, superstar architect David Rockwell redesigned its lobby.
-The latest incarnation of this brick and terra cotta landmark comes in the form of the new the James New York - NoMad.
-Entirely reimagined, from the location of the lobby to the dining spaces, to the orientation of the rooms, this classic Manhattan address feels right in step with the bustling, quickly evolving neighborhood that surrounds it.
+The newest incarnation of this brick and terracotta landmark comes in the form of the new The James New York - NoMad.
+Entirely reimagined, from the location of the lobby to the dining spaces, to the orientation of the rooms, this classic Manhattan address feels right in step with the bustling, fast-evolving neighborhood that surrounds it.
 Here's our review.

-During your stay, you’ll be as likely to encounter locals as fellow travelers.
-You’ll find digital nomads haunting the bar, and especially the attractive lobby during the day, while a smartly dressed after-work crowd descends in droves in the evening.
+You'll be as likely to encounter locals as fellow travelers during your stay.
+Expect digital nomads haunting the bar, and especially the attractive lobby during the day, while a smartly dressed after-work crowd descends in droves in the evening.

-If you're itching to stay in a Manhattan neighborhood that’s in the midst of an energetic revival but is still utterly central in its location, this property is spot-on.
-You'll feel like your mixing and mingling with real New Yorkers, and you'll have easy access to the city's most popular sights.
+If you're itching to stay in a Manhattan neighborhood in the midst of an energetic revival but is still utterly central in its location, this property is spot-on.
+You'll feel like you're mixing and mingling with real New Yorkers, and you'll have easy access to the city's most famous sights.

-Beyond the hotel's stylish design, we also enjoyed having dinner at its ground floor restaurant, Scarpetta.
-Recently relocated here to a high-ceilinged space from its original spot in the Meatpacking District, this Italian restaurant is a New York City standby for excellent pastas and wine.
+Beyond the hotel's stylish design, we also enjoyed having dinner at its ground-floor restaurant, Scarpetta.
+This Italian restaurant is a New York City standby for excellent pasta and wine.
 We recommend the yellowtail crudo, the short rib and marrow agnolotti, and the restaurant's simple-but-satisfying signature, the tomato and basil spaghetti.
-Seville, the hotel bar, gives a nod to the property's original name and is a great place to grab a cocktail while you’re waiting for a table.
+Seville, the hotel bar, gives a nod to the property's original name and is a great place to grab a cocktail while waiting for a table.

 You'll pay a mandatory $35 hotel facility fee per night, plus taxes.

-For a New York City stay that hits all the right notes — sleek design, a central location, a great restaurant — the James delivers.
+For a New York City stay that hits all the right notes — sleek design, a central location, a great restaurant — The James New York – NoMad